SoCal Lab (University of California, San Diego)

 Who Can Participate |

-5-year-old children |
+4- & 5-year-old children |

 What Happens |

 This study will take place on a Zoom video call with a researcher!
 Clicking on the “Schedule a time to participate” button will send you to an online calendar where you can select a date and time that works best for you.
-The present study tests how children evaluate parents who help or do not help their babies, 5-year-olds, or grown up children achieve unsafe goals.
-A live researcher will read your child some short stories about parents whose children want to play with some things (like not safe tools).
-Your child will evaluate parents who either help or do not help their children from playing with the not safe items in question.
-Our primary questions of interest are: Do children think it is generally good for a parent to help their child and bad for a parent to not help their child, regardless of whether a child's goal is not safe?
-Or, are children's evaluations of helping and not helping sensitive to the danger and risk of particular goals, as well as different ages of children who are helped or hindered? |
+The present study tests if 4- and 5-year-olds expect parents to help their infants play with a box of items that they believe to be safe or dangerous.
+A researcher will read your child some short stories about parents whose children want to play with some things.
+Your child will predict whether a parent will help their child, or not.
+Our primary questions of interest are: Do children think parents will help their children play with things, regardless of whether the things are safe or dangerous?
+Or, are children's expectations of helping and not helping sensitive to the danger and risk of particular goals? |

 What We're Studying |

 From past research we know that even in infancy, humans prefer helpful over hindering individuals: They prefer those who help others achieve their goals and disfavor those who prevent others from achieving their goals.
 But not all goals are safe.
 For instance, sometimes naïve children want to play with things they do not yet know are dangerous.
-The present study aims to answer whether children’s evaluations of helpful and hindering individuals are more nuanced.
-That is, do children think all helping is good and all hindering is bad?
-Or, do they think that helping is bad and hindering is good when the goal in question is not safe?
-Do they demonstrate different evaluations of helpful and hindering parents depending on the age of the child they are helping or hindering?
-This study will help us better understand how children reason about caregivers, particularly their protective behaviors. |
+The present study aims to answer whether children’s expectations of caregiver helping and hinder is more nuanced.
+That is, do children think parents will always help their children, regardless of if a goal is safe or dangerous?
+Or, do they expect parents to only help their children in cases when it can maximize their welfare?
+This study will help us better understand how children reason about caregivers, particularly their helpful and protective behaviors. |

 Duration |